Revealing emergent human-like conceptual representations from language prediction: Materials and Methods

+We used high-level human-labeled natural categories in THINGS~\citep{stoinski_thingsplus_2024}.
+We excluded subcategories of other categories, concepts belonging to multiple categories and categories with fewer than ten concepts~\citep{hebart_revealing_2020}.
+This filtering resulted in 23 out of the original 53 categories, comprising 962 concepts in total (\textit{SI Appendix}, Table~\ref{tab:categories}).
+Categorization was evaluated using two approaches corresponding to prototype and exemplar models.
+For the prototype model, category membership was determined with a leave-one-out nearest-centroid classifier.
+In each iteration, the centroid for each category was computed by averaging the representations of the remaining concepts, and the left-out concept was assigned to the closest centroid.
+For the exemplar model, categorization followed a nearest-neighbor decision rule~\citep{sorscher_neural_2022} (\textit{SI Appendix}, section~\ref{si:methods-exemplar}).

-We combined t-SNE with multidimensional scaling (MDS) to visualize the representations in two dimensions, thereby preserving the global structure while better capturing local similarities.
-The representations were first reduced to 64 dimensions using MDS, with distances calculated as $1 - \textrm{similarity}$ and then visualized using t-SNE with a perplexity of 30 and 1000 iterations.
+We combined multidimensional scaling (MDS) with t-SNE to visualize the representations in two dimensions, thereby preserving the global structure while better capturing local similarities.
+Representations were first reduced to 64 dimensions using MDS, with distances calculated as $1 - \textrm{similarity}$, and then embedded in 2D using t-SNE with a perplexity of 30 and 1000 iterations.